Bleala/Vdirsyncer-DOCKERIZED/README.md

 For first time use i recommend running `docker exec -it vdirsyncer vdirsyncer discover`.
 Maybe you have to say yes/no to a few questions, asked by *Vdirsyncer*. **[READ THE DOCS!](http://vdirsyncer.pimutils.org/en/stable/tutorial.html "Official Documentation")**

-After you ran `docker exec -it vdirsyncer vdirsyncer discover` you can either run `docker exec -it vdirsyncer vdirsyncer metasync && vdirsyncer sync` or, if you have not set `AUTOSYNC=true`, set it to *true* and restart the container with `docker-compose restart`.
+After you ran `docker exec -it vdirsyncer vdirsyncer discover` you can either run `docker exec -it vdirsyncer vdirsyncer metasync && vdirsyncer sync` or, if you have not set `AUTOSYNC=true`, set it to *true* and restart the container with `docker compose restart`.
 If you already set it to true, you can just wait until the cronjob runs or, as i said, run `docker exec -it vdirsyncer vdirsyncer metasync && vdirsyncer sync` to do it manually once.

 Now it will sync everything for the first time.

 When everything is okay, you can adjust the `CRON_TIME` value to your desired time.
 Check out [Crontab.guru](https://crontab.guru/ "Crontab.guru") for help.
 Default synctime value is 15 minutes `CRON_TIME=*/15 * * * *`.

 Everything that is done by *Cron* will get written to the *log file* and to the docker logs!
-Run `docker logs -f vdirsyncer` or `docker-compose logs -f` to watch the logs.
+Run `docker logs -f vdirsyncer` or `docker compose logs -f` to watch the logs.

 ### Google specifics